git/git/Documentation/project-summary/developer/execution-board.md

 ## Goal 1: Strengthen `git ace`

-- `done` Define a concrete spec for stack-wide status and health reporting.
+- `done` Implement `git ace status` for stack-wide status and health reporting.
 - `done` Define how metadata drift should be detected and explained to users.
 - `done` Define expected conflict UX for `rebase-stack` and `merge-stack`.
 - `pending` Expand documentation around rename/delete/parent edge cases.